nds-org/workbench-helm-chart/README.md

 If you already have a volume provisioner running that supports ReadWriteMany, you can skip this section.

-NOTE: You should only need the client OR the server, but you do not need both running.
+NOTE: You should only need the subdir OR the server, but you do not need to run both.

 #### (Experimental) NFS Subdir External Provisioner: use an existing NFS server to provision RWM volumes

+The NFS Subdir External Provisioner is a small piece of code that will talk to an existing NFS server to provision RWM volumes.

 To run a local [NFS Subdir External Provisioner](https://artifacthub.io/packages/helm/nfs-subdir-external-provisioner/nfs-subdir-external-provisioner) alongside Workbench, you can set `nfs-subdir-external-provisioner.enabled` to `true` in the `values.yaml`:
 ```yaml